matthewrossi/seapp/app/ShowcaseApp/README.md

 3. start the Showcase app

 If you are using the emulator you could also connect to it via telnet and then send updates via console.
 Please keep in mind that the emulator is sometimes subject to unexpected behavior; if the showcase app is not retrieving the position correctly, restarting the emulator fixes the problem.

 ### Use Case 3 - Isolation of media

 In this use case we demonstrate how native components, that are relying on shared/static libraries that may be prone to vulnerabilites, can be isolated from the rest of the appliacation.
 Isolation works again at process level.

-We initially create a shared library which is shipped within the application.
+We initially create a native library which is shipped within the application.
 Then we call the library via JNI.
-We imagine a scenario in which the shared library is used to process media, so we connect to the camera service (that might be useful for the duty) in the C-side of the code.
-The shared library successfully returns the handle to the camera service to the current use case activity (true also when the policy is active, since `find` on camera service is granted).
-The shared library is then called (again) to carry out some basic algebra computation.
+We imagine a scenario in which the native library is used to process media, so we connect to the camera service (that might be useful for the duty) in the C-side of the code.
+The native library successfully returns a reference to the camera service to the current use case activity (true also when the policy is active, since `find` on camera service is granted).
+The native library is then called (again) to carry out some basic algebra computation.
 Finally, we get to our vulnerability.
-The rationale is that we don't want shared libraries (that may be subject to memory corruption errors and so on) to be executed in a process that has access to the network.
-But, access to network state (state) is granted at install time to the whole application sandbox, so the shared library code running in a stock version of the system will still be able to get a reference to the connectivity manager and succesfully bind the current process to the network.
-We demonstrate that this is no longer possible with our approach, as network access can be restricted in the sepolicy file by using the macros in an easy way.
+The rationale is that we don't want native libraries (that may be subject to memory corruption errors and so on) to be executed in a process that has access to the network.
+But, access to network state (state) is granted at install time to the whole application sandbox, so the native library code running in a stock version of the system will still be able to get a reference to the connectivity manager and succesfully bind the current process to the network.
+We demonstrate that this is no longer possible in a security enhanced app, as network access can be restricted in the sepolicy file by using the macros in an easy way.
 The potentially vulnerable library would still be able to connect to the connectivity service, but when the policy is enforcing, the current process won't be able to bind itself to the network, as SELinux denies the `create` on `udp_socket`.